Popscotch/Clicker-Game-Tutorial/README.md

 In order to do this, we're going to use the HTML (Hyper Text Markup Language) and CSS (Cascading Style Sheet) languages to create your website.
 Then we're going to build our game in JavaScript, which will make our game interactive.
 We'll also be introducing you to some tools used by professional programmers every day:  GitHub and Visual Studio Code.

 To get you started, we've provided you with three files to begin working on your game website.

 Before we can get started coding, we'll to need set up the files that we'll be working with on this computer.
 And if you want to take your work home with you at the end of today, don't worry - we've got a section on that later.

 Let's begin by downloading the files we need from GitHub.
-The've been put in something called a Git repository, which can be found here: https://github.com/Popscotch/Clicker-Game-Tutorial
+They have been put in something called a Git repository, which can be found here: https://github.com/Popscotch/Clicker-Game-Tutorial

 ### Step 1